ZhanqiuHu/sokoban-ocaml/README.md

 Note: you will need to change open_graph function to be `Graphics.open_graph ("localhost:0.0 " ^ (string_of_int map_w) ^ "x" ^ (string_of_int map_h))`
 in the main.ml file inside the open_graph function.
-This is noted in a comment right below the Mac implementation which is what it will be by default.
+This is noted in a comment right above the Mac implementation which is what it will be by default.

 # Modules implemented